Volume 67, Number 5, September 2004

 Experimental evidence for the bimodal character of the vibrational spectrum of Zintl-type liquids

 Institute of Physics, Materials Research and Liquids, TU Chemnitz 09107 Chemnitz, Germany

-Cold neutron inelastic scattering is used to study the atomic dynamics in liquid x 1-x alloys.
+Cold neutron inelastic scattering is used to study the atomic dynamics in liquid x alloys.
 In this binary system, the type of interaction can be varied continuously by changing the composition.
 Around equiatomic composition, where the influence of covalent bonds is expected to be largest, the vibrational spectrum is composed of two modes, one at low frequencies that is assigned to vibrations of the anions against the cations, and a high-frequency mode that is associated with the eigenfrequencies of covalently bonded - chains.
 The bimodal vibrational spectrum, observed for the first time in a Zintl-type system, is consistent with results from recent ab initio molecular-dynamics simulations.

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.